 By Leslie C. Halpern

-- MPAA Rating: R (for disturbing violent content, and some brief nudity)
+- MPAA Rating: R (for language and some disturbing images)

 - Additional Information: The director, Shawn Snyder is from South Florida, and this film opens the 2019 Boca Raton Jewish Film Festival on March 10th with the filmmaker in attendance.
 To Dust screens in select theaters across Florida beginning March 15th.

 Leslie C. Halpern is the author of Scantily Clad Truths: Essays on Life with Clothes (and without) and 200 Love Lessons from the Movies.